 The challenge is split into 3 levels for which you can score your progress, you don’t need to keep to one level, You can mix & match and go up or down a level.
 Each level has a score associated with it, use the free-scoring sheet available for download below to track your progress and tally your total score for the month

 You get either 1,2 or 3 points for the target level and either 1, 2 or 3 points for the Burpee variation.
 That’s a maximum of ‘6’ per day, minimum of ‘2’ unless you skip a day in which case it would be ‘0’.

 e.g, if you choose the LEVEL 2 target guide and the REGULAR BURPEE you will get two points for the targets achieved and two points for the exercise variation for a grand total of four points for the day, simple.

 Download Feburpee Scoring Sheet

 Exercise Challenge Design

 This challenge is designed as a progressive pyramid training plan.
 The challenge targets increase steadily before a short drop, raising again above the level previously achieved.
-This type of training allows for a steady progressive increase in ability.
+This type of training allows for a steady progressive increase in intensity.
 The chart below shows the target increase throughout the month.

 Burpee Challenge Target Guides #Feburpee